RV Repair 101 - How to Fix Common RV Problems

 Mechanical problems

-Maintenance staves away most repair needs
+*Maintenance helps avoid most repair needs

 Proper maintenance can often avoid the worst repairs.
 To protect your RV from damage, be sure to add the following maintenance tasks to your list.

-Frequent Tune-Ups
+Frequent tune-ups

 Just like any vehicle you own, it is important to schedule frequent tune-ups for your RV.
 This is especially true if the RV sits for long periods of time.
 A tune-up will help ensure that your RV is running smoothly and that you get the best gas mileage possible.
+Diesel engines often have different maintenance schedules compared to gasoline engines.
+Refer to your manufacturer's guidelines to ensure timely servicing.

 Don’t forget to get your oil changed

 Oil changes are part of routine vehicle maintenance.
-It is easy to forget that even though you haven't driven your RV in months or reached the suggested number of miles between oil changes.
-However, your oil might still be reaching the expiration date based on the time that has transpired.
+It is easy to forget that even though you haven't driven your RV in months or reached the suggested number of miles between oil changes, your oil might still be reaching the expiration date based on the time that has passed.
+Be sure you keep a clear record of oil changes and set up reminders when the suggested number of months has passed between oil changes.

 Replace worn tires before they blow

 Similar to changing your oil, changing tires on an RV is often necessary sooner than the mileage would normally dictate.
 Over time, the rubber on your tires will begin to deteriorate.
 If your RV sits for long periods of time, dry rot can even set in.
+It’s important to always do a thorough tire check before hitting the road and schedule tire replacement before you’re stuck on the side of the road with a blown-out tire.
+Installing a Tire Pressure Monitoring System (TPMS) can provide real-time alerts on tire conditions, helping prevent blowouts and extend tire life.

 Store carefully